Eschatologue/CM_wiki/docs/option/feat/feat-advanced.md

 When you take the **:rsc-a: Attack**{ .rsc } action on your turn while wielding a Shield, you can replace one of your attacks with a shield throw.
 Choose a creature that you can see within 30 ft. and it must succeed a Strength saving throw (DC 8 plus your Strength modifier and Proficiency Bonus), or take **:dmg-bldg: Bludgeoning**{ .dmg-phys } damage equals to your Shield's AC.
 Additionally, the target is also either pushed 10 feet from you or it gains the Prone condition (your choice).
 The shield harmlessly bounces back you your hand thereafter.

 **Transforming Shield**{ .inl }
 As a **:rsc-b: Bonus Action**{ .rsc }, while wielding both a Shield and a melee weapon, you can combine the two, transforming the weapon.
-The melee weapon gains the :weapon-prop-two-handed: ^^Two-handed^^ property and deals extra damage the equals to the Shield's AC on hit.
+The melee weapon gains the :wp-prop-two-handed: ^^Two-handed^^ property and deals extra damage the equals to the Shield's AC on hit.
 You lose the AC bonus you gain from the Shield in this form.

 You can take a **:rsc-b: Bonus Action**{ .rsc } to end this transformation, reverting both the weapon and shield, to its original form.